Wittgert

 Wittgert is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

 The community lies in the Westerwald between Koblenz and Siegen on the borders of the Kannenbäckerland (“Jug Bakers’ Land”, a small region known for its ceramics industry).
-Flowing by the community is the Saynbach, which belongs to the Rhine drainage basin.
+The Saynbach, which belongs to the Rhine drainage basin, flows past the community.
 Through the community itself flows the Röttgesbach, which empties into the Saynbach.
 Wittgert belongs to the Verbandsgemeinde of Ransbach-Baumbach, a kind of collective municipality.
-Its seat is in the like-named town.
+Its seat is in the town of the same name.

 History

-In 1298, Wittgert had its first documentary mention as Widechinrode.
+In 1298, Wittgert was first mentioned in a document as Widechinrode.

 Politics

 The municipal council is made up of 12 council members who were elected in a majority vote in a municipal election on 13 June 2004.

 Economy and infrastructure

 Autobahn A 3 (Cologne-Frankfurt) with its Mogendorf interchange (AS 38) lies 6 km away.
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.